vegardit/docker-gitea-act-runner/README.md

-GITEA_RUNNER_FETCH_TIMEOUT|`5s`|The timeout for fetching the job from the Gitea instance GITEA_RUNNER_FETCH_INTERVAL|`2s`|The interval for fetching the job from the Gitea instance GITEA_RUNNER_MAX_PARALLEL_JOBS|`1`|Maximum number of concurrently executed jobs GITEA_RUNNER_JOB_CONTAINER_NETWORK|`bridge`|Docker network to use with job containers.
+GITEA_RUNNER_FETCH_TIMEOUT|`5s`|The timeout for fetching the job from the Gitea instance GITEA_RUNNER_FETCH_INTERVAL|`2s`|The interval for fetching the job from the Gitea instance GITEA_RUNNER_MAX_PARALLEL_JOBS|`1`|Maximum number of concurrently executed jobs GITEA_RUNNER_JOB_CONTAINER_DOCKER_HOST|`<empty>`|If empty, the available docker host is located automatically.
+If set to `-`, the available docker host is located automatically, but the docker host won't be mounted to the job containers.
+If it's any other value, the specified docker host will be used.
+GITEA_RUNNER_JOB_CONTAINER_NETWORK|`bridge`|Docker network to use with job containers.
 Can be `bridge`, `host`, `none`, or the name of a custom network
 GITEA_RUNNER_JOB_CONTAINER_PRIVILEGED|`false`|Whether to run jobs in containers with privileged mode which is required for **Docker-in-Docker** aka **dind**
 GITEA_RUNNER_JOB_CONTAINER_OPTIONS|`none`|Additional container launch options (eg, --add-host=my.gitea.url:host-gateway)